Georgia Poison Center JOB BOARD

 16. Participates in and provides continuous education requirements and quality initiative projects.

-17. Responsible for accurate triage and proper management of multiple (as many as simultaneous calls.
+17. Responsible for accurate triage and proper management of multiple simultaneous calls.

 18. Can independently integrate several agent-specific managements to provide to the physician a single treatment plan in instances of polydrug or multichemical exposures.

 Creates and maintains appropriate medical records according to the Center standards.